- Applying to study

 For more information refer to the Progression webpage.

-What do I need to do to complete my course?
+What do I need to do to complete my program?

-Course Progress is the term we use to refer to the things you need to do to complete your course (degree) at Western Sydney University.
-Depending on which course you're studying, you will need to meet some or all of the following requirements:
+Program Progress is the term we use to refer to the things you need to do to complete your program (degree) at Western Sydney University.
+Depending on which program you're studying, you will need to meet some or all of the following requirements:

 - A set number of credit points